What Heals Leaky Gut Syndrome?

 Experts point out the importance of getting sufficient fish oils to improve intestinal linings.
 Also, make sure to take supplements, for zinc and vitamin D for their powerful gut healing effects.

-When suffering from the leaky gut syndrome, digestion becomes affected severely.
+When suffering from leaky gut syndrome, digestion becomes affected severely.
 So, it is important to increase the count of beneficial bacteria in the gut, such as acidophilus.
 By doing so good bacteria prevents harmful bacteria from reaching the digestive system and affects digestion.

 Also, it’s good to ease digestion by acquiring enzymes available in raw foods.